NinVoido/spotify-vpn/doc/man-sections/windows-options.rst

   :code:`manual`
         Don't set the IP address or netmask automatically.
-Instead output a message to the console telling the user to configure the adapter manually and indicating the IP/netmask which OpenVPN expects the adapter to be set to.
+Instead output a message to the console telling the user to configure the adapter manually and indicating the IP/netmask which spotify expects the adapter to be set to.

   :code:`dynamic [offset] [lease-time]`